NLTeluguCommunity/Spotify-Bingo/README.md

 1. Automatically fetch the correct song names and numbers from Spotify API.
 2. Improve error handling for missing or misconfigured files.
+3. When clicked on validate, currently it only displays the bingo cards.
+Instead we can highlight the number by comparing the numbers in songs.csv for easy validation.

 ---